 Covid-19 (Coronavirus Disease 2019)

-You may not develop any signs or symptoms.
+may not develop.
 Signs and symptoms usually start about 5 days after infection but can take 2 to 14 days.
 You may feel like you have the flu or a bad cold.
 Some signs and symptoms go away in a few days.
 Others can last weeks, months, or possibly years.
-Information on COVID-19 is still being learned.
-Tell your healthcare provider if you think you were infected but develop signs or symptoms not listed below:
+You may have any of the following:

 - A cough